 –Don’t Miss: Best Pizza in Pasadena, California–

-6. Cafe Santorini
+11. Cafe Santorini

 Foodie Favorites: Don’t leave without trying their hummus and stuffed grape leaves.
 Their grilled Octopus is lovely.
 For the main entree, I love the lamb souvlaki.

-7. Ramen Tatsunoya
+12. Ramen Tatsunoya

 Ramen Tatsunoya is the best ramen in Old Pasadena.
-Once you have their rich and delicious broth, you’ll understand why there is almost always a line.
-Even on a hot summer day.
+Once you have their rich and delicious broth, you’ll understand why there is almost always a line, even on a hot summer day.

-10. Union Restaurant
+13. Union Restaurant

 Union is quite possibly one of the best Italian restaurants in Pasadena.
-Their pasta is made from scratch and just one bite transports me back to Italy.
+Their pasta is made from scratch, and just one bite transports me back to Italy.
 Italy is one of my favorite countries, especially Northern Italy.
 I crave the food from there all the time.